wpernath/ocpdev-book/chapter4/index.md

 # Chapter Four: CI with Tekton Pipelines
-In chapters two and three of this book we have discussed the basics of application packaging with Kustomize and Helm Charts and Operators.
-We also discussed how to handle images and all the metadata artifacts required for working with Kubernetes.
+Chapters 2 and 3 of this book discussed the basics of application packaging with Kustomize, Helm Charts, and Operators.
+They also discussed how to handle images and all the metadata required for working with Kubernetes.

-This chapter discusses the integration into Kubernetes native pipelines with [Tekton](https://tekton.dev).
+This chapter discusses how to integrate native pipelines into Kubernetes using [Tekton](https://tekton.dev).

 ## Tekton / OpenShift Pipelines
 [Tekton](https://tekton.dev "Tekton Homepage") is an open source framework to create pipelines in a Kubernetes and cloud-native way.
 This means, there is no central tool you need to maintain (like Jenkins, for example) but you only have to install a Kubernetes Operator into your Kubernetes cluster, which provides some custom resource definitions (CRDs).